aws-samples/sample-secure-transfer-family-code/README.md

-# WAF + AWS Transfer Family + GuardDuty Malware Scanning Solution
+# AWS Transfer Family + GuardDuty Malware Scanning Solution

 A comprehensive CloudFormation template that deploys a secure file transfer solution with automated malware scanning and intelligent file routing within a VPC.